segedi-UW/Battleship/readMe.txt

 2) java -cp "pathToJavaFiles;pathToSDKLib" --module-path "path to SDKLib" --add-modules javafx.controls,javafx.fxml Gui

-Note that the quotes are required for windows, and the semicolon is a colon on linux systems.
-I would keep the quotes for both systems.
+Note that although the quotes are only required for windows, and the semicolon is a colon on linux systems.